Ireland Travel Guide

 Cobh is a port for cruise ships and boats.
 Cobh was one of the places that the Titanic ship stopped on its first and only voyage.
 The ship left Cobh in 1912 headed for New York and later was hit by a huge iceberg and shank.

 The Titanic Museum in Cobh is another cool place to visit, its full of information about the Titanic and items related to the famous ship.
-Cobh has a strong connection with Irish Immigration throughout the famine period.
+Cobh has a strong connection with Irish Immigration throughout the famine period in the 1800s.

 Cobh is still used for large cruise ships nowadays, the ships dock in Cobh sometimes for short periods and people come off the cruise ships to take a day tour of Cork and Cobh on a coach or smaller bus.